 Joseph A. Heringer was appointed by the Board of University and School Lands (Board) to begin serving the citizens of North Dakota as Land Commissioner March 14, 2022.
 Commissioner Heringer is a Bismarck native and life-long North Dakota resident.
 He is a licensed attorney with over 20 years combined investment and trusts/estates management experience.

 As Commissioner, Mr. Heringer leads the North Dakota Department of Trust Lands (Department) in its responsibility for the management and stewardship of educational trusts, minerals acres, and other assets that are purposed for the benefit of public schools and other institutions in North Dakota.
 This includes prudently managing the Department’s $6 billion in trust funds and sustainably managing the Department’s more than 2.5 million mineral acres and 700,000 surface acres.

-As Commissioner, Ms. Smith leads the North Dakota Department of Trust Lands, the department responsible for the management and stewardship of educational trusts, minerals acres, and other assets that are purposed for the benefit of public schools and other institutions in North Dakota.
-This endeavor includes thoughtfully administering nearly $6 billion of financial assets, as well as sustainably managing more than 2.5 million mineral acres, and 700,000 surface acres.
-In addition to guiding the department collectively, Ms. Smith also is responsible for providing an overall direction and oversight to all of the division within the department, crafting innovative policies to help further secure and diversify the State Land Office’s portfolio, increasing the department’s assets, and continually affirming the department’s commitment to conservationism.
-Furthermore, Ms. Smith serves as the chief advocate and spokesperson for the department, investing significantly in public relations and legislative communications, and is a member of the State Investment Board.
+Commissioner Heringer is responsible for providing overall direction and oversight to all divisions within the Department crafting policies to help further secure and diversify the Department’s portfolio, increasing the Department’s assets, and continually affirming the Department’s commitment to conservationism.
+Furthermore, Commissioner Heringer serves as the chief advocate and spokesperson for the Department, investing significantly in public relations and legislative communications, and is a member of the North Dakota State Investment Board.